-How the new waterfront could look, according to plans submitted in the Global Ports Holding proposal.
+How the new waterfront could look, according to Global Ports Holding’s plans.

 By Natario McKenzie